GRAINS-Crop futures slide on disappointing U.S. export sales, improved weather

 "The market as a whole was really hoping for a big splashy number," said Ted Seifried, chief market strategist for the Zaner Group.
 "We didn't do that."

-CBOT wheat Wv1 was down 6 cents at $6.76 per bushel after reaching its lowest price since March 24, while K.C. wheat and MGEX wheat traded higher.
+Wheat Wv1 ended 6-1/2 cents lower at $6.75-1/2 per bushel at the CBOT, after reaching its lowest price since March 24.
+K.C. wheat rose on concerns about dryness hurting the U.S. crop.

-Forecasts for warmer, drier weather in the U.S. Farm Belt added to pressure on the markets, as it will encourage spring plantings of corn and soybeans, traders said.
+Forecasts for warmer, drier weather in the U.S. Farm Belt added to pressure on CBOT futures, as it will encourage corn and soybean plantings, traders said.

-"Temperatures are expected to rise beginning today and extending into next week, and the trade is beginning to factor in the possibility that close to 70% of the U.S. corn crop will be planted in a timely manner," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage.
+"Temperatures are expected to rise beginning today and extending into next week," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage.
+"The trade is beginning to factor in the possibility that close to 70% of the U.S. corn crop will be planted in a timely manner."

+In Ukraine, additional grain shipments from April to June may unexpectedly lift this season's exports, according to a report citing the country's first deputy farm minister.

-Grain traders are awaiting a monthly agricultural supply and demand report due from the USDA on Tuesday.
-The CBOT will be closed on Friday before the Easter holiday weekend.
+Grain traders are awaiting a monthly U.S. agricultural supply and demand report due on Tuesday.
+The CBOT will be closed for Good Friday.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris, Naveen Thukral in Singapore and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu, Sohini Goswami and Jane Merriman)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris, Naveen Thukral in Singapore and Enrico Dela Cruz in Manila; Editing by Subhranshu Sahu, Sohini Goswami, Jane Merriman and Richard Chang)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))